-Board Leadership Structure And Oversight Of Risk
+Board Leadership Structure and Oversight of Risk

-Lee Thomas has served as Chairman of the Board of Directors, President and Chief Executive Officer of Rayonier since 2007.
-We believe that given the Board and committee structure and governance processes discussed above, the appropriate leadership structure for our Company is to have a combined Chairman and CEO together with a Lead Director, elected by and from the independent Board members with clearly delineated and comprehensive duties, including:
+Lee Thomas served as Chairman of the Board of Directors and Chief Executive Officer of the Company until January 1, 2012, when Paul Boynton was elected President and Chief Executive Officer.
+Mr. Thomas has agreed to serve as Chairman of the Board until immediately following the 2012 Annual Meeting of Shareholders, at which time Mr. Boynton will also assume the role of Chairman.
+We believe that given the Board and committee structure and governance processes discussed above, the appropriate leadership structure for our Company is to have a combined Chairman and Chief Executive Officer together with a Lead Director, elected by and from the independent Board members with clearly delineated and comprehensive duties, including:

-- To act as an intermediary; - To suggest calling full Board meetings to the Chairman and CEO when appropriate; - To call meetings of the non-management directors; - To set the agenda for and lead meetings of the non-management directors; - To brief the Chairman and CEO on issues arising in executive sessions; - To collaborate with the Chairman and CEO to set the agenda for Board meetings; and - To facilitate discussions among the non-management directors on key issues and concerns outside of Board meetings.
+- To act as intermediary between the non-management directors and the Chairman/CEO; - · To suggest calling full Board meetings to the Chairman/CEO when appropriate; - To call meetings of the non-management directors; - To set the agenda for and lead meetings of the non-management directors; - To brief the Chairman/CEO on issues arising in the meetings of non-management directors; - · To collaborate with the Chairman/CEO to set the agenda for Board meetings; and - · To facilitate discussions among the non-management directors on key issues and concerns outside of Board meetings.

-The combined Chairman and CEO role provides unambiguous reporting lines for management and allows the Company to communicate to customers, suppliers, shareholders, employees and other stakeholders with a single, consistent voice.
+The combined Chairman and Chief Executive Officer role provides unambiguous reporting lines for management and allows the Company to communicate to customers, suppliers, shareholders, employees and other stakeholders with a single, consistent voice.

-The Board oversees risk management at Rayonier by annually appointing the members of the Enterprise Risk Management ("ERM") Committee, which consists of senior executives chaired by Mr. Thomas, who serves as the Company's Chief Risk Officer.
-The ERM Committee in turn appoints the members of business unit and staff function level Risk Assessment and Management teams, who continually identify and assess the material risks facing their business or function and submit semi-annual reports to the ERM Committee.
-These reports form the basis for the ERM Committee's annual risk assessment whereby risks are evaluated and categorized based on probability, impact and the Company's tolerance for the risk type, to develop a list of enterprise-level material risks which are reported to the Audit Committee for review and evaluation of mitigation strategies.
+The Board oversees risk management at Rayonier by annually appointing the members of the Enterprise Risk Management ("ERM") Committee, which consist of senior executives chaired by the Chief Executive Officer, who also serves as the Company's Chief Risk Officer.
+The ERM Committee in turn appoints the members of business unit and staff function-level Risk Assessment and Management teams, which continually identify and assess the material risks facing their respective business or function and submit semi-annual reports to the ERM Committee.
+These reports form the basis for the ERM Committee's annual risk assessment whereby risks are evaluated and categorized based on probability, potential impact and the Company's tolerance for the risk type, and used to develop a list of enterprise-level material risks which are reported to the Audit Committee for review and evaluation of mitigation strategies.
 The Audit Committee then assigns on-going board level oversight responsibility for each material risk to either the full Board or the appropriate Board committee.
 The ERM Committee's annual risk assessment with regard to the Company's overall compensation policies and practices is approved by the Compensation and Management Development Committee.
 In addition, the ERM Committee annually reports on the overall risk management program and the identified material risks to the full Board.
+We believe that these governance practices, including the interaction of the various committees with our Chief Executive Officer, facilitate effective Board oversight of our significant risks, but have not affected our Board's leadership structure.

-Director Attendance At Annual Meeting Of Shareholders
+Director Attendance at Annual Meeting of Shareholders

-Directors are encouraged, but not required, to attend the Annual Meeting of Shareholders.
-At the 2009 Annual Meeting, nine of the ten directors were in attendance.
+Directors are encouraged, but not required, to attend each Annual Meeting of Shareholders.
+At the 2011 Annual Meeting, eight of nine directors were in attendance.

-Communications With The Board
+Communications with the Board